kmark1625/rails-restaurants/README.md

 I decided to have a landing page for file uploads.
 Note that on Heroku this means that multiple users are all sharing the same filespace.
 My intention for this is that I was thinking of adding user login so that each user would have access to their own landing page.
 For the context of this challenge, I didn't want the user to have to login in order to use the app.
 This main page could also be adapted to only handle a single input at a time of the user is not logged in.
 I preferred to show the full user experience so I decided not to implement user login/registration capability.
 The program could be expanded to meet this behavior.

 ## User Stories
+* The user can go to the website and upload a txt menu

 ## Testing & Edge Cases
 Testing was very important to this application.
 I have uploaded a number of test menus I used to test this application.
 I also have documented the contents of each file.
 Below I list some of the input validation that is performed on the input .txt file.